Smoothing, scattering, and a conjecture of Fukaya: Gross--Siebert's cone construction of maximally degenerate Calabi--Yau varieties

-Due to presence of monodromy, the log structure on $\centerfiber{0}$ will be log smooth only away from a complex codimension $2$ subset $Z \subset \centerfiber{0}$ not containing any toric strata.
-Such log structures can be described by sections of a coherent sheaf $\cu{LS}^+_{\text{pre}}$ supported on the scheme-theoretic singular locus $\centerfiber{0}_{\text{sing}}$.
-We now describe the sheaf $\cu{LS}^+_{\text{pre}}$ and some of its sections called slab functions; readers are referred to \cite[\S 3 and 4]{Gross-Siebert-logI} for more details.
+One may then hope to find a log structure on $\centerfiber{0}$ which is log smooth and with ghost sheaf given by $\overline{\cu{M}}$.
+However, due to the presence of non-trivial monodromies of the affine structure, this can only be done away from a complex codimension $2$ subset $Z \subset \centerfiber{0}$ not containing any toric strata.
+Such log structures can be described by sections of a coherent sheaf $\cu{LS}^+_{\mathrm{pre}}$ supported on the scheme-theoretic singular locus $\centerfiber{0}_{\mathrm{sing}} \subset \centerfiber{0}$.
+We now describe the sheaf $\cu{LS}^+_{\mathrm{pre}}$ and some of its sections called \emph{slab functions}; readers are referred to \cite[\S 3 and 4]{Gross-Siebert-logI} for more details.

-For every $\rho \in \pdecomp^{[n-1]}$, we consider $\iota_{\rho} : \centerfiber{0}_{\rho} \rightarrow \centerfiber{0}$, where $\centerfiber{0}_{\rho}$ is the toric variety associated to the polytope $\rho \subset \tanpoly_{\rho,\real}$.
+For every $\rho \in \pdecomp^{[n-1]}$, we consider $\iota_{\rho} \colon \centerfiber{0}_{\rho} \rightarrow \centerfiber{0}$, where $\centerfiber{0}_{\rho}$ is the toric variety associated to the polytope $\rho \subset \tanpoly_{\rho,\real}$.
 From the fact that the normal fan $\mathscr{N}_{\rho} \subset \tanpoly_{\rho,\real}^*$ of $\rho$ is a refinement of the normal fan $\mathscr{N}_{\Delta(\rho)}\subset \tanpoly_{\rho,\real}^*$ of the $r_{\rho}$-dimensional simplex $\Delta(\rho)$ (as in \S \ref{subsec:monodromy_data}), we have a toric morphism

 Now, $\Delta(\rho)$ corresponds to $\cu{O}(1)$ on $\bb{P}^{r_\rho}$.
 We let $\cu{N}_{\rho}:= \varkappa_{\rho}^*(\cu{O}(1))$ on $\centerfiber{0}_{\rho}$, and define